jfq3/RDP---Tutorials/xander_choosing_parameters.md

 |   70 GB        |       |         38           |
 |  350 GB        |       |         40           |

 * `K_SIZE`: The kmer size (in base pairs) used for contig assembly.
 It must be a multiple of 3 (3 nucleotides code for an amino acid) and cannot be larger than 63; a value of 45 is recommended.
+Higher numbers yield more stringent results.

 * `MIN_COUNT`: The minimum kmer occurrence in the `SEQFILE` (data file) for the kmer to be included in the final bloom filter.
 This is almost always equal to 1.
 Larger values require more memory (java heap size).